tominflux/ffield/README.md

 <a name="JS_TYPE"></a>

 ## JS\_TYPE
-Representation of equivalent native JS types.
+Representation of native JS types.

 **Kind**: global constant
 <a name="fieldTypeToJsType"></a>